Peter Murray (architectural writer)

 Peter Gerald Stewart Murray OBE FRSA Hon.
 FRIBA (born 6 April 1944) is a British writer and commentator on architecture and the built environment.
-He is currently Chairman of New London Architecture and the London Society, in addition to being Master of the Worshipful Company of Chartered Architects.
+He co-founded New London Architecture and is Chairman of the London Society, in addition to being Master of the Worshipful Company of Chartered Architects.
 He is a keen cyclist and campaigner for cycling issues.

 Education

 Murray studied at the RWA School of Architecture and the Architectural Association School of Architecture, London, in the 1960s.

 Career

 Murray was editor of Building Design and then the RIBA Journal.
 In 1983, he launched Blueprint magazine with Deyan Sudjic; this was followed by Eye, the international review of graphic design and Tate magazine for the Tate Gallery.
 He has worked on major projects around the world including Broadgate in the UK, Taipei 101, Taiwan, Union Square in Hong Kong, Avant Seine in Paris and Hudson Yards and One World Trade Center in New York City.
 In 2004, Murray launched the first London Architecture Biennale (now the London Festival of Architecture) in Clerkenwell.

 He is chairman of New London Architecture: the centre for London's built environment and President of Wordsearch, a consultancy explaining and promoting architecture, planning and the built environment.

 A prolific author, his works include The Saga of Sydney Opera House, "A passion to build" and "Architecture and Commerce."

 Murray was made a fellow of the Royal Society of Arts in 1989 and an Honorary Fellow of the Royal Institute of British Architects in 1999.
 He is a member of the Academy of Urbanism, a board member of the Center for Active Design and of the Association of Architectural Organisations.

 Murray was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to leadership in the arts, architecture, city planning, design and publication and to charity.